 So while I’m walking around the site taking photos and documenting progress, all the inside the office contractors were standing on the deck of the progress talking about what happens next, which is actually what they should be talking about.
 We had spent the previous several hours back in the contractor’s office, going through the drawings, and discussing what happens next.

 I thought it would be interesting to show a little of the typology of this site.
 Other than the 2.3 bajillion trees, the cabin sits about 30 feet above the level of the lake.
 While the entire site undulated up and down through its entirety, once you get about 50 feet from the water’s edge, the site drops sharply.
 This is about the only angle that shows this condition … unless I walked out onto the frozen lake and took a picture looking back.
 Considering I heard a news report driving in that said a guy died this last weekend because he and his snowmobile went through some lake and he sadly died.
-I’ll stay off the frozen lake for the time being, thank you very much.
+I’ll stay off of the frozen lake for the time being, thank you very much.

 This is the view that the cabin faces out onto – quite beautiful really but that’s not why I took this particular photo.
 It’s because the lake doesn’t look like a lake anymore … it looks like a big snowy field.
 I’d say “take a look a the water” but unfortunately, everything is covered in snow.

 This is the cabin … at least, what they’ve managed to build so far.
-So I’m still walking around the site, taking pictures and documenting progress and it dawns on me that I am the only one a) not in the heated tent structure, and b) mid-calf deep in snow … and I’m the only person from not currently living in Wisconsin.
+So I’m still walking around the site, taking pictures and documenting progress and it dawns on me that I am the only one a) not in the heated tent structure, b) mid-calf deep in snow … and c) I’m the only person from not currently living in Wisconsin.

 That’s when I had the genius idea that I would reach down, into the 8″ of perfect snowball making snow, and (I bet you can guess what happens next) I made a perfect snowball.
 Nobody would think that a Texan would make such a perfect snowball, one that wasn’t so big that I would have to lob it, or one that was too loosely pack as to fall apart mid-flight.
 It was perfect.